 A passion for travel was evident from a young age, with family trips across the ditch to New Zealand to visit relatives.
 Brooke’s eyes were well and truly opened to the world outside of what she knew when she embarked on a high school Concert Band Tour of the USA, visiting LA, San Francisco and Chicago.
 With her saxophone in hand, Brooke had well and truly got the travel bug!

 An ‘OE’ to the UK enabled Brooke to fuel her passion for travel with extensive travel into Europe, then subsequently to North America, East Africa and the Pacific Islands.
-Brooke does admit that travelling nowadays with two young children under the age of three is not quite the same!
+Brooke does admit that travelling nowadays with three young children is not quite the same but enriching on a different level.

 “Having experienced an overseas school trip to the USA, and knowing how it gave me confidence, both musically and personally as a teenager, I am thrilled to be helping and inspiring today’s young people to achieve the same.
 Whether it be for music, sport or any other subject, travelling and experiential learning is such a great way to grow as a person and achieve a well-rounded view of the world we live in.”